dkrautschick/aiven/README.md

 ## Use an easy example like reviewable in the attached Python script aiven.py

-Now with the Kafka service and one topic in place you can send data it.
+Now with the Kafka service and one topic in place you can send data.
 As an example you may use the included script

 https://github.com/dkrautschick/aiven/blob/main/aiven.py

 For the connection you have to check out the connection data on the service page in the Aiven console.
-Additionally you have to put the encryption and certificate files to the correct location.
+Additionally you have to put the encryption and certificate files in the correct location.
 For this example place the certificates in the same location where you've saved the python script.

-Just copy the connection details in the console and download the files and store them to your location of choice.
+Just copy the connection details in the console, download the files and store them to your location of choice.

 ![Screenshot06](https://github.com/dkrautschick/aiven/blob/main/screenshots/AivenKafkaWalkThrough_screenshot06.jpg)